diresh-shrestha/RaiderMatcher/README.md

+# RaiderMatcher
+A discord bot for college students

 RaiderMatcherDB Quick Start Guide
 ============
 <!-- NOTE: This is a work in progress and you may get double outputs sometimes and stuff but it works -->